fmos/wp-photonav/README.md

 integration of panorama pictures in a WordPress page via a shortcode.
 The user can “rotate” the view of the panorama by moving the mouse over the image area or dragging the image.
-Additional feature include an integration with jQuery Colorbox and animated scrolling.
+Additional feature include an integration with jQuery Colorbox and animated scrolling or zooming.

 Maintenance
 -----------